freeradical13/freeradical13.github.io/index.md

 [Flavin adenine dinucleotide][] (FAD) is another major electron carrier in cells.
 FAD is two nucleotides (one with an adenine base and one with a flavin base) bonded at their phosphates.
 Oxidized FAD is FAD and reduced FAD is FADH<sub>2</sub>.

-[Active transport][] is the movement of molecules up their concentration gradient using energy such as ATP.

 #### Membranes

 [Membranes][] are selectively permeable, generally only allowing small or nonpolar molecules through.
 This is due to the hydrophobic fatty acids on the inside of the membrane.
 An area enclosed by a membrane may be called a [lumen][].

-An [ion transporter][] (or ion pump) uses active transport to pump ions across a membrane against their concentration gradient.
+The voltage across a membrane (called the [membrane potential][]) is typically about -50 to -200 mV, with the negative meaning that the inside of the cell is negatively charged.

+Membranes usually have carbohydrates bonded to the outside for various functions, either bonded to lipids ([glycolipids][]) or proteins ([glycoproteins][]).

+A [vesicle][] is a small sac with a membrane used for functions such as transportation.

+[Transport proteins][] (or channel proteins) span the membrane to allow in certain substances in a process called [facilitated diffusion][] (or passive transport).
+For example, [aquaporins][] allow water to across the membrane.

+[Active transport][] is the movement of molecules up their concentration gradient using energy such as ATP:

-[Facilitated diffusion][] of other molecules into the cell includes ion channels which create electrochemical gradients that let in cations since otherwise they cannot get in due to the negatively charged cytoplasm.
+* [Ion channels][] (or [ion transporters][] or ion pumps) create electrochemical gradients that let in cations since otherwise they cannot get in due to the negatively charged cytoplasm.
+Many ion channels are gated channels which open or close in response to stimuli.
+    * A [sodium-potassium pump][] exchanges 3 Na<sup>+</sup> from the inside of the cell for 2 K<sup>+</sup> from the outside of the cell, thus pumping a net one positive charge out of the cytoplasm and decreasing the membrane potentil.
+This type of pump is called an [electrogenic pump][].
+    * A [proton pump][] is an electrogenic pump which pumps H<sup>+</sup> out of a cell.

+The decreased membrane potential created by an electrogenic pump creates potential energy which is used by transport proteins called [cotransports][] to perform various functions when the ions flow back down their concentration gradient.

 [Endocytosis][] occurs when the membrane invaginates, creating a pocket into which extracellular material falls into and then the membrane forms around that material, allowing it to be brought inside as a vesicle.

 [Exocytosis][] occurs when a vesicle merges with the membrane (such as a [porosome][]) and then the material is pushed into the extracellular space.

+A cell in a hypertonic solution will lose water which may lead to the membrane breaking down in a process called [plasmolysis][].

+#### Flagella

+[Flagella][] are protrusions from a membrane that act to move a cell.
+Flagella are anchored into the membrane with a [basal body][] made out of microtubules.

 #### Electron Transport Chain